 We have a vibrant student community and you can get involved in a range of activities, societies and other social opportunities, both within our School and across the University.

-There are various opportunities to get involved in the wider life of the School.
 As one of our students, you are encouraged from the start to have a voice and to influence decisions made in the School.
-We have a staff/student forum which meets a couple of times a year, made up of student representatives from each course.
+We have a staff/student forum which meets throughout the year, made up of student representatives from each course.

 School events and socials

-We run a number of academic-related events which may be of particular interest to you as a postgraduate student, including conferences, workshops and symposia.
+We run a number of academic-related events including conferences, workshops and symposia.
 A programme of regular research seminars and salons offer a chance to discover the wider research culture within the School.

 MA Fine Art students open their studios to the School and external audiences at various points of the year, offering an insight into their ongoing work in progress and opportunities for discussion.